 - Drink plenty of liquids.

-- Keep your mouth and lips moistened with Surgilube®, olive oil, or cocoa butter.
+- Keep your mouth and lips moistened with Surgilube®, olive oil, cocoa butter or Aquaphor®.

 - Moisten your food with lots of gravy, sauces, or juices.

-- Avoid chocolate, potatoes, and starchy foods.
+- Avoid chocolate and starchy foods.
 They can be hard to swallow.

-- Chew sugar-free gum or suck on hard candies.
+- Chew sugar-free gum or suck on sugar-free sour candies.
 They can help you make saliva.

-Tell your doctor if you have dry mouth.
+Tell your healthcare provider if you have dry mouth.
 He or she can recommend an oral saliva substitute for you to try.
-You can buy most of these without a prescription at your local drug store.
+You can buy most of these without a prescription at your local pharmacy.
 Oral saliva substitutes are not a cure for loss of salivary gland function, but they can give you temporary relief of dry mouth.
 Here is a list of some oral saliva substitutes:

 - Entertainer’s Secret®